Execution of Joseph Wood: Aftermath

 Charles Ryan, director of Arizona's department of corrections, said in a statement: "Once the inmate was sedated, other than sonorous respiration, or snoring, he did not grimace or make any further movement.
 Throughout this execution, I conferred and collaborated with our IV team members and was assured unequivocally that the inmate was comatose and never in pain or distress."

 Stephanie Grisham, then a spokeswoman for the Arizona attorney general's office, who was also a witness, said: "There was no gasping of air.
 There was snoring.
 He just [lay] there.
 It was quite peaceful."

 Dale Baich, Wood's public defender, decried the execution as a violation of the Constitution's prohibition of "cruel and unusual punishment", and said it could have been prevented.

 On July 24, 2014, Arizona temporarily halted executions following the Wood case, pending a review of its procedures.

-Executions did not resume in Arizona until 2022.
+Executions did not resume in Arizona for eight years until May 11, 2022, when Clarence Dixon was executed for raping and murdering a 21-year-old woman.